2015 NBA Finals: Game 4

 The Warriors routed the Cavaliers 103–82 in Game 4, evening the series at 2–2 and reclaiming homecourt advantage.
-Despite stating that there would be no changes to the starting lineup the morning of Game 4, Kerr inserted Andre Iguodala into the starting lineup in place of Andrew Bogut, while moving Draymond Green to the center position.
+Despite stating that there would be no changes to the starting lineup on the morning of Game 4, Kerr inserted Andre Iguodala into the starting lineup in place of Andrew Bogut, while moving Draymond Green to the center position.
 The Cavaliers scored the first seven points of the game and led 16–9, but the Warriors closed out the first quarter on a 22–8 run to lead 31–24.
-In the second quarter, the Cavaliers got a scare when LeBron James suffered a laceration on his head from a courtside photographer's camera lens after a hard foul on Bogut, but he stayed in the game without any stitches.
+In the second quarter, the Cavaliers got a scare when LeBron James suffered a laceration on his head from a courtside photographer's camera lens after a hard foul on Bogut, but James stayed in the game without any stitches.
 The Warriors outscored the Cavaliers 23–18 in that period and led 54–42 at halftime.
-The Cavaliers outscored the Warriors 28–22 in the third quarter as they cut a 15-point deficit down to 3 in two instances.
+The Cavaliers outscored the Warriors 28–22 in the third quarter as they cut a 15-point deficit down to three in two instances.
 The Cavaliers had it down to 65–62, but Harrison Barnes hit a three-pointer out of the timeout to stop the run.

-With the Warriors leading 73–70 late in the third quarter, Stephen Curry hit a three to give the Warriors a 76–70 lead heading into the fourth quarter.
+With the Warriors leading 73–70 late in the third quarter, Stephen Curry hit a three to give Golden State a 76–70 lead heading into the fourth quarter.
 The Warriors dominated the final period, leading by as many as 23 as they outscored the Cavaliers 27–12.
-The Cavaliers shot 4-for-27 from behind the 3-point line for the game and were 6–45 outside the paint, a season worst.
-The 82 points that the Cavaliers scored were a postseason low while the Cavaliers' bench scoring production (7 points) was also a postseason low.
+The Cavaliers shot 4-for-27 from behind the three-point line for the game and were 6-of-45 outside the paint, a season worst.
+The 82 points that the Cavaliers scored were a postseason low while the Cavaliers' bench scoring production (seven points) was also a postseason low.
 Curry and Iguodala led the Warriors in scoring with 22 apiece.
 Timofey Mozgov led the Cavaliers with 28.
-After averaging 41 points in the first three games of the Finals, James was held to 20 points on 7–22 shooting.
+After averaging 41 points in the first three games of the Finals, James was held to 20 points on 7-of-22 shooting.
 After the game, Kerr admitted to his deception regarding the starting lineup, quipping, "I don't think they hand you the trophy based on morality."